samlarby/nant-y-frith-mtb/README.md

 * As the website owner I want to be able to see who registers to the website.
 * I want to know what type of riders, where the riders are from and where they like to ride.
 * I want to only allow users who have subscribed the chance to view the trails information.
+* I want to be able to add new trails and edit old ones.
 ### First time visitors
 * As a first time visitor I want to understand what the website is about.
 * I want to learn a bit about the Nant Y Frith location and what it has to offer.